-- Pour stock into a large stock pot and bring to a simmer over moderately high heat.
+- Pour the long-simmered chicken bone broth or stock into a medium saucepan, and bring it to a simmer over moderately high heat.
 Toss in the woody asparagus ends, leek trimmings and bay leaves.
-Simmer, covered, for twenty minutes.
+Simmer, covered, for twenty-five minutes.

-- Strain the stock and return it to the stock pot.
-Stir in the sauteed leek and asparagus.
-Simmer over medium heat for twenty minutes or until the asparagus is tender.
+- Strain the stock, discarding the solids and pour the liquid into the soup pot.
+Stir in the asparagus.
+Simmer over medium heat for twenty minutes or until the asparagus and rice are tender.
 Turn off the heat, stir in heavy cream and puree the soup with an immersion blender until completely smooth.

 - Season with salt, as you like it, and serve warm.